 More and more, people are turning to alternative and natural healing methods to reduce pain.
 And there’s growing evidence to support its efficacy.
 One of the leading natural treatments for rheumatoid arthritis (RA) and other types of joint/muscle pain is apple cider vinegar.
 We’ll dive into the many benefits of apple cider vinegar for back pain, arthritis pain, and chronic pain and look at some other popular home remedy options.

-Why is Apple Cider Vinegar Beneficial?
+Why is Apple Cider Vinegar Beneficial for Back Pain?

 As its name suggests, producers create apple cider vinegar by fermenting the sugars within apples, creating the active ingredient acetic acid.
 Researchers believe that this compound provides an array of health advantages.
 Relieving back pain is just the tip of the iceberg when it comes to the benefits of apple cider vinegar.
 Other potential benefits include: